NBISweden/aMeta/README.md

 `config/envmodules.yaml`, but a custom location can be set with the environment variable `ANCIENT_MICROBIOME_ENVMODULES`.

-envmodules configurations are placed in a configuration section `envmodules` with key-value pairs that map a dependency set to a list of environment modules.
+Environmental modules configurations are placed in a configuration section `envmodules` with key-value pairs that map a dependency set to a list of environment modules.
 The dependency sets are named after the rule's corresponding conda environment file, such that a dependency set may